minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 * pollDelay: An optional delay that tells the app when to check again.
 If the test process is sufficiently predictable, this can be used to indicate to the user when their result is expected.
 If no pollDelay is provided the app will try again a) after 5 minutes (if the app stays in the foreground), b) if the user opens the app from the background and more than the 'pollDelay' amount of seconds has passed or c) manually by means of a regresh button, pull to refresh or similar mechanism.
 * signature: the CMS signature signed with the X509 certificate

 Note that the pollDelay is not guaranteed.
-Foreground/background activity might influence the actual time it takes between checks.
+Foreground/background activity might influence the actual time it takes between checks, and we may add a random factor for load distribution.

+If the request provides a new pollToken in the response, then the previous pollToken should be kept around and valid, until the new one is seen in a request once.
+This ensures that when a request fails to retrieve the contents of the pollToken, it can retry with the previous one.
+Otherwise a test result could become unretrievable.

 To protect backends, the minimum amount of time between requests is 5 minutes.
 Specifying a pollDelay shorter than 5 minutes will not be respected and treated as if it said 300.
 A longer pollDelay is of course acceptable.